effect-handlers/effect-handlers-bench/benchmark_descriptions/002_generator.md

 effect handlers.

 **Input:** The program should take a single commandline argument which is the height of the complete binary tree.
+For benchmarking, the default input used is 25.

 **Output:** The sum of the elements in the binary tree.